This first step towards reform is to actually read The Most Holy and Sacred Book of Mormon. Here, we recognize the pioneers of that first step.

 Elder Richard G. Scott, Apostle, "True Friends That Lift," Ensign, Nov.
 1988, pp. 76-77.

 [Editorial: One of the most profound talks given on The Most Holy & Sacred Book of Mormon by a Mormon.
 The circumstance was, Scott had just been sustained as an apostle, Oct.
-1. His humility was like Joseph’s was after he lost the first 116 pages. ]
+1. His humility was like Joe's when after he lost the first 116 pages of The Most Holy & Sacred Book of Mormon. ]

 I expressed a feeling to plead in behalf of former prophets who had prepared and protected the sacred records of the Book of Mormon.
 I sensed that they were saddened as they see us walk from place to place with an unopened Book of Mormon under our arm or see it kept in homes where it gathers dust and is not read, pondered, nor its contents applied.